raphaelalmeidamartins/meme-generator/README.md

 ### Bonus
 <ol start="6">
   <li>The user should be able to customize the border of the meme using three pre-defined styles.
-The page should have three buttons that, when clicked, each one should switch the border of the container.
+The page should have three buttons that, when clicked, should switch the border of the container.
     <ul>
       <li>The borders should be applied to the element <code>meme-image-container</code>;</li>
       <li>The three buttons should be <code>button</code> elements;</li>
       <li>Each <code>button</code> element should have as its background color the same color that's going to be applied to the border of the container;</li>
       <li>Each <code>button</code> element should have an <code>id</code> and style the container as follows:
         <ul>
-          <li>A button with <code>fire</code> as its <code>id</code> should apply to the container a 3 pixels dashed red border.</li>
+          <li>A button with <code>fire</code> as its <code>id</code> should apply to the container a 3-pixels dashed red border.</li>
-          <li>A button with <code>water</code> as its <code>id</code> should apply to the container a 5 pixels double blue border.</li>
+          <li>A button with <code>water</code> as its <code>id</code> should apply to the container a 5-pixels double blue border.</li>
-          <li>A button with <code>earth</code> as its <code>id</code> should apply to the container a 6 pixels groove green border.</li>
+          <li>A button with <code>earth</code> as its <code>id</code> should apply to the container a 6-pixels groove green border.</li>
         </ul>
       </li>
-      <li>After one of the three borders is applied, the default border should no longer appears;</li>
+      <li>After one of the three borders is applied, the default border should no longer appear;</li>
     </ul>
   </li>
   <li>Add to the page four images of famous memes that the user can choose instead of uploading an image.
-Display miniatures of the images and, when the user clicks in one of them, they should be inserted inside the container as the inserted image.
+Display miniatures of the images and, when the user clicks on one of them, they should be inserted inside the container as the inserted image.
     <ul>
       <li>The element that displays the miniatures should have <code>meme-1</code> as the <code>id</code> of the first meme, <code>meme-2</code> as the <code>id</code> of the second one, <code>meme-3</code> as the <code>id</code> of the third one, and <code>meme-4</code> as the <code>id</code> of the fourth one.</li>
-      <li>The images of these memes should be stored on the server, in a directory named <code>imgs</code> with the respective names: <code>meme1.png</code>, <code>meme2.png</code>, <code>meme3.png</code> and <code>meme4.png</code>.
+      <li>The images of these memes should be stored on the server, in a directory named <code>imgs</code> with the respective names: <code>meme1.png</code>, <code>meme2.png</code>, <code>meme3.png</code>, and <code>meme4.png</code>.
 Pay attention to the extension of the files!</li>
       <li>When selected, the images should be displayed inside the container the same way as the uploaded ones.</li>
     </ul>
   </li>